 patchset3 is an alternate design that only offers global settings for encoding and decoding conventions.
 While it is easier for eventual removal, every part of an application would have to adopt the same convention at least for encoding.
 Suppose for some reason PSync wants REV2 (to talk to other nodes using new convention) and management client wants REV1 (to talk to legacy application), an application using both would have to switch the global encoding convention setting back-and-forth, and won't work at all if it's multi-threaded.

-Updated by Junxiao Shi 23 days ago
+Updated by Junxiao Shi over 1 year ago

 https://gerrit.named-data.net/c/ndn-cxx/+/5820 attempts to print name components matching known naming conventions in an alternate format.

 Before we could do that, there should be a way to print name component in

 URI string is used programmatically in at least two places: